SAP-samples/teched2023-AI267/exercises/ex1/README.md

       <br>![](/exercises/ex1/images/53.png)
       <br>
       Copy the below text which contains the Inference Request in JSON format.

+      Inference Request contains the features and its value which is input for the trained model.

       Your trained model is now ready to predict the target **PLANETYPE**.

       To predict this target, inputs to model has to be provided.